oullin/web/README.md

 or add new features, you’re welcome to send a pull request and join the project.

 > This is where the mindful movement of “Ollin” truly comes alive, one request at a time.

+## Automated formatting workflow

+The repository includes a GitHub Action that runs `make format` on pushes to the `main` branch.
+Formatting changes are pushed to the `github-actions/format` branch and opened as a pull request.
+To let the workflow create pull requests, store a personal access token with **repo** scope in the repository secrets under the name `USER_TOKEN`.
+The same identity can be used for commits through the `USER_NAME` and `USER_EMAIL` secrets that are already referenced in the workflow configuration.
+The workflow also runs against draft pull requests so you can test modifications to the automation without publishing updates: in that mode it formats the code but skips pushing to the automation branch or creating a pull request on your behalf.